 -Los Angeles, California

-Dr. Dennis Lox has treated many patients with Avascular Necrosis (AVN) and stem cells.
+Dennis M. Lox, MD, has treated many patients with Avascular Necrosis (AVN) and stem cells.
 Dr. Lox an expert in Sports and Regenerative Medicine has utilized stem cell therapy in difficult situations for both athletes and non-athletes, diagnosed with Avascular Necrosis commonly abbreviated as AVN.
 Patients from as far away as Canada have traveled to Los Angeles, California, and Europe to Florida to see Dr. Lox for stem cell treatment with AVN.

 AVN occurs when the blood supply to a region of bone is disrupted, leading to bone cell death or necrosis.
 This is similar in mechanism to a heart attack only instead of heart muscle dying it is a region of bone.
 In athletes the most common cause is a the result of trauma.
 There are many other causes including an unknown or idiopathic origin, excessive use of cortisone medications, excessive alcohol usage, and certain disease states like Lupus.
 Dr. Lox has seen many of the rarer causative factors leading to Avascular Necrosis (AVN).
 There is also other names to describe this condition, which can be confusing as well.
 These include osteonecrosis, ischemic necrosis, aseptic necrosis and bone infarction.